Cookei/UCBUGG-website-recreation/static/media/lighting arnold.9e8ea8387268e262676d.md

 ![](img38.png)

 Not bad!

+> (!info)
-For the fairy lights, this would be the perfect situation to use the Emission attribute in the shader.
+> For the fairy lights, this would be the perfect situation to use the Emission attribute in the shader.
 Unfortunately, since this is a new lab, I didn't have the time to set up the aiStandardSurface for the lights and instead they're phong shaders.
 If you want, you can assign aiStandardSurfaces to them to get them to glow.
 You can also take the time to make point lights for each them to get them to glow as well (light linking would be helpful here).
 Instead, I'm going to skip doing them.

 ## Motivated lighting.